reMarkable/cobalt/README.md

 * gcloud components install kubectl

+### GCE Authentication

-The gce\_start and gce\_stop commands require setting the environment variable GOOGLE\_APPLICATION\_CREDENTIALS to point to the JSON file containing credentials.
+Tasks like gce\_start, gce\_stop or running the Analyzer outside of GCE require setting the environment variable GOOGLE\_APPLICATION\_CREDENTIALS to point to the JSON file containing credentials.
 Follow the instructions of step "1." of "How the Application Default Credentials work" from:

 <https://developers.google.com/identity/protocols/application-default-credentials>